Skip navigation

 What's happened so far

 After years of campaigning, in July 2020 we finally received a commitment from the State government for a new primary school in the inner west.
 The school will include general learning areas, specialist spaces, multimedia spaces, special education facilities and outdoor learning areas.
+While the initial proposed opening date was in 2023, this has now been delayed as a site hasn’t yet been identified for the school.

 In its initial survey from January 2021, the Department proposed building a new primary school on the site of Indooroopilly State High School, at Ward St and Canarvon St. Many residents felt the initial consultation was very limited and not sufficient, so I took this to the Department and Minister and asked them to do more to find the best possible site.
 The Department then opened consultation considering both the Indooroopilly State High School site and a second proposed location at the former Toowong Bowls Club on Gailey Rd.
 In December 2021, the State Government announced that the new school location would be the former Toowong Bowls Club site.
 I was actively involved in this consultation, communicated with hundreds of residents via email, and represented the community on a number of issues during this process.
 You can find out more about this here.

 I’ve been clear from the outset that neither the Toowong site nor ISHS were appropriate and the Department should’ve commenced planning and found a suitable site much earlier.
-I also made it absolutely clear that we still need a new school in the inner west in the very near future.
+I’ve also made it absolutely clear that we still need a new school in the inner west in the very near future.
 Ideally, I’m pushing for a site near to where Taringa State School was (before being sold off in 1997), that’s close to the train station and other public transport links.

 I’ve discussed a few options with the department, including a smaller school at the Tricare site, a site next to the Taringa train station that could incorporate much-needed accessibility upgrades, or the former Woolies site in Toowong.
 If you have an idea for a new school site that’s big enough to allow buildings and play space, close to public transport, and doesn’t result in a loss of public green space, let me know via email at [email protected].